FutCoinSpot Blog • 2026 Guide

 High-volume trading during major promos

-The biggest source of false positive bans.
-During TOTY, Black Friday, and Winter Wildcards, the market is extremely volatile.
-EA's automated system can misinterpret legitimate high-volume trading as coin distribution.
+This is the biggest source of false positive bans in EA FC.
+During events like TOTY, Black Friday, and Winter Wildcards, the market is extremely volatile.
+Card prices swing wildly.
+Traders buy and sell hundreds of cards in a single session.
+And EA's automated system, which is designed to flag unusual transaction patterns, can misinterpret this legitimate high-volume activity as coin distribution.

-A significant wave of false positive market bans hit.
+In December 2025, a significant wave of false positive market bans hit during Winter Wildcards.
 Players reported getting banned simply for selling promo cards they had packed.
-Community investigations identified a specific Winter Wildcard card (Ibanez) across 14 banned accounts.
+The community traced the issue across multiple PC accounts, with at least one specific Winter Wildcard card (Ibanez) appearing as a common factor across 14 banned accounts that had been tested.
 EA eventually acknowledged the issue and reversed many of the sanctions, with a community manager confirming they were false bans caused by overly aggressive market monitoring.
-The process took weeks.

 Trading rare or low-supply items near their price ceiling

-If you trade cards with very few listings consistently near the top of their price range, EA's system can flag this.
-Celebration items, rare consumables, and niche special cards naturally trade at the top of their range — but the pattern looks like coin distribution to an automated system.
+If you trade cards that have very few listings on the market and consistently sell near the top of their price range, EA's system can flag this.
+The logic makes sense from EA's perspective: transactions at unusual price points are the hallmark of coin transfers.
+But celebration items, rare consumables, and niche special cards naturally trade at the top of their range because there simply aren't many on the market.
+Several forum posts from late 2025 describe players getting market bans specifically after trading these kinds of items.

 Selling cards to the same buyer repeatedly

-If the same account keeps winning your listings, even coincidentally, that pattern can look like a coin transfer to EA's system.
-During off-peak hours or with low-supply cards, this isn't impossible.
+If you list cards and the same account keeps winning them, even coincidentally, that pattern can look like a coin transfer to EA's system.
+In a healthy market this doesn't happen often, but during off-peak hours or with low-supply cards, it's not impossible.

 Rapid searches on the Web App

 The Web App and Companion App are more aggressively monitored than the in-game transfer market.
-Searching too quickly, refreshing filters too fast, or spending extended time doing nothing but searching (without any gameplay) can trigger soft bans or contribute to a market ban flag.
+Searching too quickly, refreshing filters too fast, or spending extended periods doing nothing but searching (without any gameplay) can trigger soft bans or, in some cases, contribute to a market ban flag.
+This affects legitimate manual traders who use the Web App as their primary trading tool.

 How EA's detection systems actually work